 On your map you’ll see Spice Lake to the north of Ogish and Skindance Lake to the south.
 Here you’ll find smallmouth and northern fishing to be great, and they’re both just a short portage away.
 As you scan west from Ogish, day trip opportunities abound as you portage into Annie and Jenny Lakes.
 These lakes are both northern pike lakes, and the portages connecting the lakes are a piece of cake.

-Eddy Falls on the north side of Eddy Lake in the BWCANorth of Jenny is Eddy Lake.
-Lake trout and smallmouth bass can be found in Eddy, and if you continue north, the portage from Eddy into South Arm Knife has a great waterfall to enjoy and explore.
+North of Jenny is Eddy Lake.
+Lake trout and smallmouth bass can be found in Eddy, and if you continue north, the portage from Eddy into South Arm Knife has a great waterfalls (Eddy Falls) to enjoy and explore.
 In the summer months, it’s even possible to sit in the falls for a refreshing treat.

 If you’re looking for even more day trip opportunities, continuing west from Eddy Lake, you’ll traverse the Kek ponds on your way into Kekekabic Lake.
 This is a large body of water with very steep cliffs lining both the north and south shores.
 A hike to the top of one of these cliffs will allow you a vantage point unlike any other.
 You’ll be able to see for miles and miles.
 For you anglers, there is some excellent lake trout fishing in Kekekabic because of the steep shoreline structure and very deep sections of the lake.